Colombian Street Food You Have to Try

 *

-We hope you enjoyed our round-up of some of Colombia’s most delicious street foods.
+We hope you enjoyed our round-up of some of Colombia’s must-try street foods.

 Do you agree with our choices?
 Are your favorite Colombian street foods on our list?
 What would add?
 Let us know below!